Arm Lift (Brachioplasty)

 Brachioplasty, also known as an arm lift, is a surgical procedure to remove excess skin and fatty deposits from the upper arm.
 As skin ages or after excess weight loss, skin tends to loose elasticity and become lax.
 Diet and exercise typically have little effect on diminishing the appearance of this excess skin.
 Surgical excision is often the most effective way of removing this excess skin.

 The operation is performed under local anaesthesia with sedation, or under general anaesthesia.
 The procedure takes approximately two to three hours to perform.
 Patients can expect to have scarring that extends from the armpit, along the inside of the arm to the elbow.
-Our surgeons often combine our Scarless Skin Tightening using radiofrequency along with a brachioplasty procedure to improve the quality of the skin as well as the shape of the arm.
+Our surgeon often combines our Skin Tightening using radiofrequency along with a brachioplasty procedure to improve the quality of the skin as well as the shape of the arm.

 ICLS offers non-invasive options for contouring the arms including BodyTite.
 BodyTite gently melts fat away using radiofrequency energy, tightens the skin, and contours the body in various areas, including the arms, abdomen and thighs.